isabella232/livefyre.en/help/implementation/c-app-integrations/c-reviews-integration.md

 ## Integration {#section_kk5_15b_c1b}

 To integrate a Reviews App, follow the procedure for Integrating a Conversation App.
-See [](c_implement_a_conversation_app.md#concept_zvy_c3c_tbb).
+See [Embed an App](/help/implementation/c-livefyre-identity-comp/t-using-studio-to-connect-your-social-apps-to-your-livefyre-implementation.md).
 The following is an example of an embedded Reviews App.

 ### Example